Twigie/SecurityQuestionChecker/README.md

 ## Conclusion

 In conclusion, I believe this website can greatly help security-conscious people determine if their social medias contain sensitive information that can be used against them.
 As a preventative step to be taken it can greatly reduce the possibility of malicious actors using information gathered on social media against an individual.
+In this ever growing world of online communication information is at everyones fingertips and we have to make sure that the wrong information doesn’t get to the wrong people.

 ## References